SudeepS97/Daily-Market-Report/README.md

 ## Requirements
 * An email account to send the reports from (if using gmail, you will need to use an account without two-factor authentication and less secure apps toggled ON: https://myaccount.google.com/u/1/lesssecureapps
-* See Requirements.txt for dependencies
+* See requirements.txt for dependencies

 ## Installation
 Clone the repo to somewhere on your desktop